DARIAH-ERIC/dariah-campus-pilot/README.md

 3. **Branch > Update from master**
    This will now, in addition, update _your local branch_ with all the contributions that have meanwhile been merged into the master from the other branches.
 Remember, each contributor works in their own branch.
 4. **If GitHub Desktop instructs you to push origin, push origin.**
-   This will make sure that the changes from master, which you've added to  _your local_ branch in the previous step, will also make it to _your remote branch_.
+   This will make sure that the changes from the master branch, which you've added to  _your local_ branch in the previous step, will also make it to _your remote branch_.
 With your local and remote branch fully updated and sync you can finally get to do your work.
 4. **Do your work.**
 5. **Commit your work.**
    This will save your work to _your_ branch _locally_.